huggingface/transformers/docs/source/en/tasks/semantic_segmentation.md

 >>> notebook_login()
 ```

 Semantic segmentation assigns a label or class to every single pixel in an image.
 Let's take a look at a semantic segmentation model output.
-It will assign the same class to every instance it comes across in an image, for example, all cats will be labeled as cat instead of "cat-1", "cat-2".
+It will assign the same class to every instance of an object it comes across in an image, for example, all cats will be labeled as "cat" instead of "cat-1", "cat-2".
 We can use transformers' image segmentation pipeline to quickly infer a semantic segmentation model.
 Let's take a look at the example image.

 ```python